Premises Liability & Negligent Security

-Weinberg Wheeler Hudgins Gunn & Dial's Premises Liability Practice Group has significant experience defending companies, organizations and individuals facing liability as property owners and security companies, nationwide and internationally.
+Weinberg Wheeler Hudgins Gunn & Dial's Premises Liability & Negligent Security Practice Group has significant experience defending companies, organizations and individuals facing liability as property owners and security companies, nationwide and internationally.
 These claims often involve catastrophic injuries, such as paraplegia or quadriplegia, wrongful death and aggravated sexual assault.

-Our experience in premises liability cases includes a number of trials involving allegations of criminal acts and intentional misconduct, negligence in maintaining the safety and security of the premises, liability for acts of third parties on the premises, the hiring, retention and supervision of staff, and vicarious liability of allegedly wrongful acts of others.
+Our experience in this field includes a number of trials involving allegations of criminal acts and intentional misconduct, negligence in maintaining the safety and security of the premises, liability for acts of third parties on the premises, the hiring, retention and supervision of staff, and vicarious liability of allegedly wrongful acts of others.

 The Premises Liability Practice Group represents clients who own or operate: